Kazusha/Historio/README.md

 - Login (same as register)

+- CRUD for books you can add a book , delete a book , update a book and read details

 Sorry if I'm slow, it's my first web app and I'm a complete beginner and I'm still learning in college / Désolé si je suis lent, c'est ma première app web et je suis un débutant complet et j'apprends toujours à l'école